Ayc0/react-rfcs/text/0000-automate-use-isolation.md

 > 2. Create a new internal _call scope_ (like a component)

 And you can't do this by only adding those `if`s.
 Instead you at least need to add _flags_ indicating you're entering in a new component / hook _scope_.
-So it would be possible but with more changes to the compiler (which is above what I understand so I won't go into details.)
+So more changes would have to be done to the compiler to make those work (which is above what I understand so I won't go into details.)

 # Adoption strategy